capillariesio/capillaries/ui/README.md

 Capillaries-UI is a simple [SPA](https://en.wikipedia.org/wiki/Single-page_application) that provides user access to Capillaries environment (RabbitMQ queues and Cassandra storage) using [Webapi](#webapi)

-It uses [Svelte](https://svelte.dev/) for building UI components, [rollup.js](https://rollupjs.org/) for bundling, [sirv](https://www.npmjs.com/package/sirv) for serving static content.

-Serves at 8080.
-In production environment, consider using some production-grade web server instead of sirv.
+It uses [Svelte](https://svelte.dev/) for building UI components.
+Serves at 8080 in dev mode.
+In production environment, consider using some production-grade web server.

 ## Requirements